Cockatrice/Cockatrice/doc/usermanual/Usermanual.md

 #### Pointing at Cards / Arrows

-Pointing at cars is needed for resolving spells, or declaring attackers and blockers.
+Pointing at cards is needed for resolving spells, or declaring attackers and blockers.
 All you need to do is right-click over a card and drag an arrow over to what you are pointing at.
 Permanents, spells in the stack, and even a players life total can be pointed at.
 You can point at your